 |

-Read emails, save attachments to the folder This flow reads the email messages (including attachments) from the inbound email connection and saves them as files into the designated folder in the server storage. |
+Read emails, save attachments This flow reads the email messages (including attachments) from the inbound email connection and saves them as files into the designated folder in the server storage. |

 Work with Gmail Read and create messages and attachments. |